Chaklader/DPRL-Value-based-methods/README.md

 Since the question asks for "a potential optimal policy", we need statements that are consistent with the optimal policy derived from the action-value function using π*(s) = arg max_a∈A(s) q*(s,a).

+### Summary

+# Policies

+- A **deterministic policy** is a mapping π : 𝒮 → 𝒜. For each state s ∈ 𝒮, it yields the action a ∈ 𝒜 that the agent will choose while in state s.

+- A **stochastic policy** is a mapping π : 𝒮 × 𝒜 → [0,1].
+For each state s ∈ 𝒮 and action a ∈ 𝒜, it yields the probability π(a|s) that the agent chooses action a while in state s.

+# State-Value Functions

+- The **state-value function** for a policy π is denoted vπ.
+For each state s ∈ 𝒮, it yields the expected return if the agent starts in state s and then uses the policy to choose its actions for all time steps.
+That is, vπ(s) = 𝔼π[Gt|St = s].
+We refer to vπ(s) as the value of state s under policy π.

+- The notation 𝔼π[·] is borrowed from the suggested textbook, where 𝔼π[·] is defined as the expected value of a random variable, given that the agent follows policy π.

+# Bellman Equations

+- The **Bellman expectation equation** for vπ is: vπ(s) = 𝔼π[Rt+1 + γvπ(St+1)|St = s].

+# Optimality

+- A policy π' is defined to be better than or equal to a policy π if and only if vπ'(s) ≥ vπ(s) for all s ∈ 𝒮.

+- An **optimal policy** π* satisfies π* ≥ π for all policies π.
+An optimal policy is guaranteed to exist but may not be unique.

+- All optimal policies have the same state-value function v*, called the **optimal state-value function**.

+# Action-Value Functions

+- The **action-value function** for a policy π is denoted qπ.
+For each state s ∈ 𝒮 and action a ∈ 𝒜, it yields the expected return if the agent starts in state s, takes action a, and then follows the policy for all future time steps.
+  That is, qπ(s,a) = 𝔼π[Gt|St = s, At = a].
+We refer to qπ(s,a) as the value of taking action a in state s under a policy π (or alternatively as the value of the state-action pair s,a).

+- All optimal policies have the same action-value function q*, called the **optimal action-value function**.

+# Optimal Policies

+- Once the agent determines the optimal action-value function q*, it can quickly obtain an optimal policy π* by setting π*(s) = arg maxa∈A(s) q*(s,a).

 ––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––

 <br>